Deviation Management in Pharma: The Complete GMP Guide

 Set It Up

 "Anyone reports a quality deviation with description, severity, affected batches, and immediate action.
-QA reviews and assigns investigator.
-Investigator documents root cause analysis.
+QA reviews and assigns an investigator.
+The investigator documents root cause analysis.
 CAPA is defined with corrective and preventive actions.
 QA head approves.
 CAPA implementation is verified.
 Deviation closed."